Policy

 Overnight accommodation

-Entitlement under the Workplace Safety and Insurance Act or the Workers' Compensation Act (the Act) extends to persons travelling in the course of employment to and from various places.
+Entitlement extends to persons travelling in the course of employment to and from various places.
 Coverage also extends to accidents occurring in such places as hotels when the employer is paying the worker's expenses.
-The worker is covered should he suffer injury by accident at any time while in the hotel engaged in reasonable acts such as dining in the restaurant and using washroom facilities.
+The worker is covered should they suffer injury by accident at any time while in the hotel engaged in reasonable acts such as dining in the restaurant and using washroom facilities.
 If the worker chooses to dine in a restaurant other than in the hotel but within a reasonable distance of it, coverage is extended during this activity.
 There is no entitlement if the worker is injured while visiting a movie theatre or cocktail lounge or engaging in some other personal activity.

 Responding to an emergency call